Ubudu/IOS-SDK/README.md

-IOS-SDK
+Ubudu iOS SDK
 =======
-Ubudu contextual interactions SDK for IOS.
+Ubudu contextual interactions SDK for iOS.
-For information on pricing, features, examples and our fantastic i-beacon compatible beacons please check our web-site [http://www.ubudu.com](http://www.ubudu.com).
+For information on pricing, features, examples and our fantastic iBeacon compatible beacons please check our web-site [http://www.ubudu.com](http://www.ubudu.com).
 It is totally free to develop with Ubudu SDKs and we only charge active users above certain thresholds.

-### System and hardware requirements
+## System and hardware requirements
-For beacons related features:
+For iBeacon related features:

-- IOS 7.0 or higher for supporting iBeacon features / IOS 7.1.2 and IOS 8.0 recommended
+- iOS 7.0 or higher (IOS 7.1.2 or iOS 8.0+ recommended)
-- Iphone 4S / Ipad 3rd generation / iPad mini / iPod touch 5th generation or more recent
+- iPhone 4S / iPad 3rd generation / iPad mini / iPod touch 5th generation, or any more recent device

 For geofencing:

-- IOS 6.0 or higher
+- iOS 6.0 or higher
-- Iphone 4 or more recent
+- iPhone 4 or more recent

-## I. Adding the Ubudu SDK framework to your project
+## I. Adding the Ubudu SDK to a project

-Starting to use the Ubudu SDK on IOS native app should be a 5 to 10 minutes process.
+Starting to use the Ubudu SDK on iOS native app should be a 5 to 10 minutes process.
 Have a look at the demo app in the directory for a complete example.

 ### Using CocoaPods

 This is the prefered and simplest way to get started.
-Just add the following line to your Podfile:
+Just add the following line to your *Podfile*

 ```
-pod "UbuduSDK"
+pod 'UbuduSDK'
 ```

 then execute `pod install`.

 If you are not already using CocoaPods for your project you can get started by reading the [CocoaPods documentation](http://guides.cocoapods.org/).

 ### Manually